bbcCorp/microSERVICES/README.md

 Email notification server (app.services.email) pick up notification events and sends out the email messages.
 We use Kafka topic `MICROSERVICE-CUSTOMER-EMAIL-NOTIFICATION` for the notifications.
 Retries are built into the notification system using the same queue.
 After 3 attempts, we write the notification attempt to Kafka topic `MICROSERVICE-CUSTOMER-EMAIL-NOTIFICATION-FAILED`

 ## Application Setup
-The `setup` folder has the scripts required to build and start the production-like environment with all the infrastructure pieces.
+The `setup` folder has all the scripts required to build and start the production-like environment with all the infrastructure pieces.

-Use the `build.sh` script to build the application and `startup.sh` to bring up all the containers required to test the application.
+Use the `build.sh` script to build the docker images for application and `startup.sh` to bring up all the containers required to test the application.
+You can bring down the setup by running the script `shutdown.sh`

 ## Running Unit Tests